oroinc/documentation/cloud/maintenance/basic-use.rst

 During the Oro application upgrade, the Oro cloud maintenance tool pulls the new version of the application source code from the repository (either from a new tag or branch) and runs the `oro:platform:update` command to launch the upgrade and any data migrations.

+.. note:: Be aware that only those consumers that ran before the upgrade will run afterward.

 .. note:: By default, `upgrade` commands are run with the `--skip-search-reindexation` option.
 However, you can use the `--schedule-search-reindexation` option if you require reindexation.

 .. warning:: It is recommended to create a backup before launching an upgrade.
 If the upgrade does not succeed, you can roll back the application to the previous state and sustain all the data and configuration.